 - Is there an opportunity for residents to get involved with research?

 There are multiple opportunities to become involved in research, although this is by no means a graduation requirement.
 For interested applicants, a research track program, the Psychiatry Research Pathway (PRP), provides significant time during residency devoted to research.
 Residents can apply for the research track any time prior to their 3rd year.
 All residents have the opportunity to involve themselves in ongoing research, and apply for post residency research training fellowships, (T32s), as early as the PGY4.
 For more information about the structure and funding opportunity in the Psychiatry Research Pathway, click on this link.

 - What if I don't want to make research my career but want to get some experience?

 Many of the current and graduated residents have done just this.
 There are opportunities to do discrete small projects often focused on quality improvement and other facets of clinical care.
 Others have simply identified a question that they really want to answer and then sought guidance about appropriate mentorship.

 - I see myself as pursuing a career as a Clinician Educator, can I do that at WPIC?

 Very much so.
 Both UPMC and WPIC are dedicated to training and promoting Clinician-Educators as leaders in medicine.
 At WPIC we have a Residents as Teachers course for all trainees, starting in PGY1.
-We have close links with U. Pitt's Center for Instructional Development and Distance Education who give seminars and educational support.
+We have close links with the University of Pittsburgh's Center for Instructional Development and Distance Education who give seminars and educational support.
 In addition we have an Academic Administrator Clinician Educator (AACE) Track within the residency to support and help to develop future clinician educators and academic administrators who want to go that extra mile during residency.
-Further details are available elsewhere on the website.
+Click here for further details.

 - Do residents stay at WPIC to eventually join the faculty?